allanhortle/bruce/readme.md

-# Tunic
+# bruce

 A utility base for Sass.
 Nothing Schmancy.

 ## Getting Started

-Tunic is just a bunch of Sass helpers.
+bruce is just a bunch of Sass helpers.
 To use it just import as you like, before your real sass.

 ```
-@import "tunic";
+@import "bruce";

 @import "myActuallySass";
 @import "otherSass";